 JSON Web Tokens available with MistServer

-JSON Web Tokens (JWT) support is now available in MistServer, making integration with other platforms/applications easier.
+JSON Web Token (JWT) support is now available in MistServer, making integration with other platforms and applications easier.

 What are JSON Web Tokens?

-JSON Web Tokens is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
-Simply put, it's a simple, secure and standardized method of passing on information from point A to point B. For MistServer this is mostly interesting for 2 things:
+JSON Web Tokens are an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+Simply put: it's a simple, secure and standardized method of passing on information from point A to point B. For MistServer this is mostly interesting for 2 things:

 - Accepting streams